ThatXliner/ThatXliner/README.md

 - VSCode - for my everyday use
 - Zed - for collaborative coding
-- IntlliJ - for my FRC work
+- IntelliJ - for my FRC work
 - Vim - occasionally for quick edits in the terminal

 ### Essentials